Occupational Therapy Professional Practice 1a (10304.1)

 Inclusion and engagement

-Any adaption to the practice education placement outline requires approval from inclusion and engagement and the unit convener prior to placement allocation.
+Any adjustment to the requirements of the practice education placement set out in this unit outline requires approval from the inclusion and engagement office (InclusionUC) and the unit convenor prior to placement allocation.

-This Unit contains learning outcomes that are essential to meeting the Occupational Therapy Board of Australia Competency Standards (2018).
+This Unit contains learning outcomes that are essential to meeting the Australian Occupational Therapy Competency Standards (2018).
 Except in the case of extenuating

 circumstances, 100% attendance is expected in all practice placements.
 It is expected that students unable to fulfill these participation requirements will inform the Unit